Updated June 2, 2023

 - This certification is globally renowned

-- The training is vast and rigorous and ensures that you fill any gaps between your knowledge base and the collection of tools and techniques in project management
+- The vast and rigorous training ensures that you fill gaps between your knowledge base and the collection of tools and techniques in project management.

 - The knowledge gained is expandable and spans a wide range of industries